aalfayez555/gradtracker/readme.txt

 GradTracker Documentation

 Startup

+Nodejs, Express, Mongo must be installed

 --------------------------------------------------------------------------------
-    To start the server and begin displaying data, run the bootstrapgetdata.js file.
+    To start the server and begin displaying data, run the app.js file.
 The project is contained within one webpage, so there is no need to navigate away from the index URL.